Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Adapted metrics for delay equations in

-Below we are going to apply Theorem \ref{TH: TheoremLyapExponentsEstimateDelayEqs} to provide dimension estimates for global attractors of the Mackey-Glass equations and the perturbed Suarez-Schopf delayed oscillator.
-For such and other scalar equations it is convenient to establish the following lemma.
+Below we are going to apply Theorem \ref{TH: TheoremLyapExponentsEstimateDelayEqs} to provide dimension estimates for cocycles over global attractors in the Mackey--Glass equations and the perturbed Suarez--Schopf delayed oscillator (see \cite{AnikushinRomanov2024EffEst} for applications to the Nicholson blowflies model).
+For such and other scalar equations, it is convenient to establish the following lemma. \begin{lemma} Let $a, b \in \mathbb{R}$ be such that $a + b \geq 0$ and $b > 0$.
+For $\tau > 0$, consider the function of $\varkappa > 0$ defined by